aa-rohan/Scraper-Demo-API/README.md

 RSpec is used for testing.
 To run the test suite, use the following command:

     bundle exec rspec

+## Usage

+Currently, support exists for Daraz and Flipkart.
+More sites can be added by modifying the constants.rb file with your ecommerce website of choice in the specified format.

 ## Next Steps